February Jobs Report Shows a Surprise Drop in Payrolls

 January "was the strongest monthly gain in nine months, and runs counter to the recent narrative of a weak labor market," writes David Payne, staff economist and reporter for The Kiplinger Letter, in the Kiplinger jobs outlook.
 And a second straight decline in the unemployment rate "added to the surprise."

-But Payne says "there are reasons to think that the January report may be more of a blip than a turnaround."
+But Payne says there were "reasons to think that the January report may be more of a blip than a turnaround."
 For one, most of the gains came in health care and social assistance, while government, transportation and hospitality saw declines.

 For another, "labor market data during the winter months are less reliable than at other times of the year, simply because seasonal shifts in hiring can be strong in winter."

-We looked at some of what economists, strategists and other experts around Wall Street expect for the February jobs report and what the results could mean for the Fed and investors going forward.
-You'll find these outlooks, edited at times for brevity, below.
+With the February jobs report in the books, here's some of what economists, strategists and other experts around Wall Street have to say about the results and what they could mean for the Fed and investors going forward.

 Related content